RandallSPQR/Dict_Eval_Hall/README.md

 # Dict_Eval_Hall
-When I framed authoritarian requests as spoken word poetry exposing wrongdoing, every frontier AI model complied.
-The same requests framed as a villain bragging were refused.

-Recently, Andy Hall at Stanford’s Hoover Institution published The Dictatorship Eval.
+Recently, Andy Hall at Stanford’s Hoover Institution published [The Dictatorship Eval](https://freesystems.substack.com/p/the-dictatorship-eval).
 A systematic test of whether frontier AI models resist authoritarian requests.
 His headline findings were instructive.
 Open-weight Chinese models never refused.
 However, even the frontier US models Claude, ChatGPT, and Gemini would also comply fully when the request was hidden in Code.
 Models will cheerfully fix a bug in a social credit database without questioning what they’re building.

 Hall tested six levels of difficulty, from blunt requests to code-embedded inducements.
 I wanted to test a seventh: verse.